The first tip that I’d like to give aspiring writers or to anyone who writes is that you should write what you know. And isn’t that wonderfully vague?

 Writing what you know is great because you’re an expert on it already.
-If you’ve been married for thirty odd years, you have the experience and the authority to talk about married life in way that I, as a twenty-something single girl, don’t.
+If you’ve been married for thirty-odd years, you have the experience and the authority to talk about married life in a way that I, as a twenty-something single girl, don’t.
 I have never been married and I, most certainly, don’t know what it takes to keep a marriage going for that long.
-I can guess or read articles and psychological papers about it, but I won’t truly know until I experience it myself.
+I can guess or read articles and psychological papers about it, but I won’t honestly know until I experience it myself.
 In this case, my imagination is only going to take me so far.
-When your imagination starts to fail that’s when you start to lose your reader.
-The suspension of their disbelief is shattered and they’re going to start yelling things at your writing.
+When your imagination starts to fail, that’s when you start to lose your reader.
+The suspension of their disbelief is shattered, and they’re going to start yelling things at your writing.

 Jay: “Why does it have to be in the American South?”

 Me: “Further in the story, I’m going to use the cultural history and mysticism.”